Blue Flower

 When we arrived at the mill there was mist over all the surrounding fields and it was quite cold, so we lit the fire in the railway wagon where we had several coffee breaks and ate our lunch.

 Today’s task was making a wildlife habitat from a pallet left over from building the compost bay last week, I supplied a trailer full of materials.
-We decided the best place for the habitat would be at the back of the site, so we cleared an area by cutting down weeds.
+We decided the best place for the habitat would be at the back of the site, so we cleared an area by cutting down dead weeds.
 We kept the weed stalks as they had hollow centres ideal for filling some of the compartments.

 I cut the pallet in half and we used bricks and rubble at the bottom to make a space for Hedgehogs.
 We put bricks between pallet sections to give an extra layer, finished off with another wooden layer at the top.
 A panel from my old carport was used to make a waterproof roof.

 Eddie cut lengths of pipe which I filled with hollow stalks and seed heads from weeds.
-I filled a large section with Pine cones and one above with leaves, held in with wire netting.
+I filled a large section with Pine cones and one above with leaves, both held in with wire netting.
 Eddie drilled holes in logs and I smashed up a broken plant pot and wooden container for the other compartments.
 Two roof tiles and some old wood made up the final layer.
 This wildlife habitat is part of our Green Community grant, which includes making things from re-used materials.
 There is a good view of the habitat from the wagon window.

 Eddie brought two seed feeders for the birds which he filled up and put in the trees, these are the first items purchased for the Green Community Grant.
 At the next work party we plan to make a display feature for the boiling house foundations, this will be part of the Wildflower Meadow project.